 Balloon Operation Building

 The Balloon Operation Building was constructed in 2008.
-The four story building has an assembly chamber to prepare scientific balloons and instruments, a control room to release a balloon safely, an operation room to track a flying baloon and recieve telemetry data of experimental data, and so on.
-Parabora anntenas with 3.6m and 2m diameter are euippted on the roof to track a flying baloon.
+The four story building has an assembly chamber to prepare scientific balloons and instruments, a control room to release a balloon safely, an operation room to track a flying balloon and recieve telemetry data of experimental data, and so on.
+Parabora anntenas with 3.6m and 2m diameter are euippted on the roof to track a flying balloon.
 Marine surveillance radar is also equipped for safety when a balloon releases and fall on the sea.